am80l/veil/docs/setup-guide.md

 The MCP server provides tools that VS Code/Claude/Cursor can use with built-in veil enforcement.

+### Dynamic Config Loading

+**New in v0.6.0:** Veil dynamically loads `veil.config.ts` based on the `cwd` parameter passed to each tool.
+This enables per-project rules in poly-repo workspaces.

+When a tool is invoked:
+1. Veil walks up from the `cwd` (or file path) to find `veil.config.ts`
+2. Loads and applies that project's specific rules
+3. Falls back to no rules if no config is found

 ### VS Code (Workspace Level)

 Create `.vscode/mcp.json`: